OPS-E2E-PPE/VBA-Docs/access/Concepts/Miscellaneous/logmessages-property.md

 **Applies to:** Access 2013 | Access 2016

-You can use the **LogMessages** property in an SQL pass-through query to specify whether messages returned from an SQL database are stored in a messages table in the current Microsoft Access database.
+Use the **LogMessages** property in an SQL pass-through query to specify whether messages returned from an SQL database are stored in a messages table in the current Microsoft Access database.

 > [!NOTE]
 > The **LogMessages** property applies only to pass-through queries.